JackSzwergold/Cheat-Sheets/content/Rsync.md

 - **-v**: Increase verbosity.
 - **-n**: Dry-run mode; show what would have been transferred.
 - **-c**: Checksum the files, not mod-time & size.

-***

-*Rsync (c) by Jack Szwergold; written on September 17, 2015.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*